 How I survived the bubonic plague (sort of)

-So Europe and China kept losing tens of millions of people to the plague, periodically up to half of their entire population.
+So, Europe and China kept losing tens of millions of people to the plague.
 And the people died in abject misery, in full ignorance of what was causing the catastrophe.
 Things have changed since that time.
 Today we know that plague is caused by a bacterium called Yersinia pestis, which is passed to humans by flea bites with regurgitated blood being injected into the tissue.
 And we have a real cure.

 In 1994 a pneumonic plague epidemic broke out in the slums of Surat, India, precipitated by heavy monsoon rain and clogged sewers.
 Absolutely terrifying, really.
 This outbreak resulted in 52 (fifty-two) deaths — doctors armed with syringes of antibiotics put a stop to the disease as fast as they could reach the affected population.
 Compare the stats: fifty-two individuals vs a hundred million in medieval times.